open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 Counters can by used to measure a non-negative, increasing value.

-For example, here's how you might report a number of calls for an HTTP handler:
+For example, here's how you might report the number of calls for an HTTP handler:

 ```go
 import (